Is Walmart Inc. (NYSE:WMT) Still Worth A Bite?

 Walmart Inc. (WMT) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For WMT, the company has in raw cash 9.46 billion on their books with 7.73 billion currently as liabilities.
+For WMT, the company has in raw cash 14.93 billion on their books with 11.76 billion currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on a decline.
-In terms of their assets, the company currently has 61806000000 million total, with 77790000000 million as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on an incline.
+In terms of their assets, the company currently has 63328000000 million total, with 82647000000 million as their total liabilities.

 Potential earnings growth for Walmart Inc. (WMT)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, Walmart Inc. recorded a total of 141.67 billion in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with 2.03% coming in sequential stages and their sales for the third quarter increasing by 9.66%.
+During the third quarter of the year, Walmart Inc. recorded a total of 134.62 billion in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with 7.95% coming in sequential stages and their sales for the third quarter reducing by -5.24%.

 Having a look at the company’s valuation, the company is expected to record 4.93 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on WMT sounds very interesting.